 Since Bethel University is a Christian academic community, its fundamental purpose is the pursuit of knowledge and the development of growing Christian persons.
 Essential to the success of this educational mission is a commitment to principles of ethical academic integrity.
 Every member of the university community is responsible for upholding the highest standards of honesty at all times.
 Students, as members of this community, are also responsible for adhering to the principles and spirit of academic honesty.
-Violation of honesty standards can result in denial of credit (U or F) in a course, as well as dismissal from the university.
-Penalties are given at the discretion of the faculty member, and offenders will be referred to the Associate Provost and Vice President of Academic Affairs.
-Students charged with a violation have the right to appeal any disciplinary action.
-Contact the Office of Academic Affairs for details on the appeal process.
-The appeals process is as follows:
+There are several ways in which these principles and spirit can be violated:

 Academic Honesty Violation Definitions

 Activities that have the effect or intention of interfering with education, pursuit of knowledge, or fair evaluation of a student’s performance are prohibited.
 Examples of such activities include, but are not limited to, the following definitions:

 - Cheating - Using or attempting to use unauthorized assistance, material, or study aids in examinations or other academic work.
 Example: using a cheat sheet on a quiz or exam.